HelloSelf/TopTrumps/README.md

 At this stage, I am most interested in understanding your ability to reason around this data/logic problem.
 Good looking UI is less important.

 It is not expected that you will finish this challenge.
 Please spend no longer than one hour on this challenge.

+Please fork this repo and commit the code to the fork.